 For those choosing to do the exclusive package we'll provide a transport this afternoon to Laugarvatn which is only 20 minutes drive from the start point.
 The package will include accommodation, dinner and access to the Laugarvatn Fontana pool and natural saunas.
 We'll take care of riders, bikes, meals and whatnot.

-- Stage One: The Black and White Miles.
+- Stage Two: The Black and White Miles.

 Let the games begin.
 Today we start the race next to the famous Strokkur hot spring at Geysir geothermal area.
 Riders in our all inclusive programs will get transport included from Reykjavik or Laugarvatn to the start point.